Common Name(s): Okoume, gabon

 Odor: No characteristic odor.

-Allergies/Toxicity: Although severe reactions are quite uncommon, Okoume has been reported to cause skin, eye, and respiratory irritation, as well as other effects such as asthma-like symptoms, coughing, and conjunctivitis (pink eye).
-See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.
+Allergies/Toxicity: Although severe reactions are quite uncommon, okoume has been reported to cause skin, eye, and respiratory irritation, as well as other effects such as asthma-like symptoms, coughing, and conjunctivitis (pink eye).
+These hazards are especially pertinent as okoume is often processed locally in workplaces with minimal safety standards.Comlan, P., Ezinah, F., Wezet, G. N., Anyunzoghe, E. S., & Ossoubita, B. O. (2007).
+Occupational health and safety problems among workers in wood processing enterprises of Libreville, Gabon. … Continue reading See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.

-Pricing/Availability: Most commonly sold as veneer, Okoume should be moderately priced for an imported hardwood, though highly figured pieces tend to be more expensive.
+Pricing/Availability: Most commonly sold as veneer and/or plywood, okoume should be moderately priced for an imported hardwood, though highly figured pieces of veneer or solid wood are much more expensive.

 Sustainability: This wood species is not listed in the CITES Appendices, but is on the IUCN Red List.
 It is listed as vulnerable due to a population reduction of over 20% in the past three generations, caused by a decline in its natural range, and exploitation.

 Common Uses: Veneer, plywood, boatbuilding, musical instruments, furniture, and interior millwork.